 Training Data availability (April 27).
 Register here to download the co-registered, skull-stripped, and annotated training data.

-Short Paper submission deadline (July 6).
-Participants will have to evaluate their methods on the training and validation datasets, and submit a short paper (2-8 LNCS pages), describing their segmentation method and results to a dropbox folder shared with the organizers.
+Short Paper submission deadline (July 14).
+Participants will have to evaluate their methods on the training and validation datasets, and submit a short paper (8 LNCS pages), describing their segmentation method and results to a dropbox folder shared with the organizers.
 Participants will be contacted for this folder.
 This unified scheme should allow for appropriate preliminary comparisons and the creation of the pre-conference proceedings.
-Participants who wish to submit a significant longer version to the MICCAI 2018 BrainLes Workshop - BraTS'18 will be part of this workshop at MICCAI in Granada, Spain - can submit this longer manuscript instead.
+Participants are allowed to submit longer papers to the MICCAI 2018 BrainLes Workshop, as BraTS'18 will be part of this workshop at MICCAI in Granada, Spain.
 BraTS papers will be part of the BrainLes workshop proceedings distributed by LNCS.

 Test Data availability & Performance Evaluation (July 30 - August 20).
 The test scans are made available to each participating team that submitted a short paper, for a limited controlled time-window (48h) during 30 of July - 20 of August.
 The participants will analyze the images using their local computing infrastructure and will have to submit their segmentation and survival-prediction results 48h later to CBICA's Image Processing Portal (IPP).

 Oral Presentations.
 The top-ranked participants will be contacted before the end of August to prepare slides for orally presenting their method during BraTS in MICCAI, on Sep.16.